ADRs Affecting the Neuropsychiatric System

-Insomnia is a symptom characterized by difficulty in falling to sleep or to stay asleep.
-It is most often caused by psychiatric disorders, i. e., mood disorders and anxiety.31 Drug-related insomnia may be associated with chronic use of drugs or result from drug withdrawal.31 The use of alcohol, anticonvulsants, antidepressants, and thyroid hormones therapy may interfere with sleep.
-The withdrawal of CNS depressants such as opioids analgesics, benzodiazepines, alcohol, cocaine, and heroin may also lead to insomnia.
+Insomnia (ADR #9) is a symptom characterized by difficulty in falling to sleep or to stay asleep.
+It is most often caused by psychiatric disorders, i. e., mood disorders and anxiety.46 Drug-related insomnia may be associated with chronic use of drugs or result from drug withdrawal.
+The use of alcohol, anticonvulsants, antidepressants, and thyroid hormones therapy may interfere with sleep.
+The withdrawal of CNS depressants such as opioids analgesics, benzodiazepines, alcohol, cocaine, and heroin may also lead to insomnia.46

-Depression is a mental state dominated by a lowering of mood and it often includes other symptoms such as anxiety, agitation, sleep disturbances, alteration in appetite, and feelings of unworthiness, and suicidal thoughts.8,32 It is a frequent consequence of treatment with β1-adrenergic receptor antagonists, digoxin, benzodiazepines, corticosteroids, levodopa, phenothiazines, and steroids.32 It should be noted, however, that depression may be an appropriate response to transient life-stress situations.
+Depression (ADR #19) is a mental state dominated by a lowering of mood and it often includes other symptoms such as anxiety, agitation, sleep disturbances, alteration in appetite, and feelings of unworthiness, and suicidal thoughts.14,47 It is a frequent consequence of treatment with β1-adrenergic receptor antagonists, digoxin, benzodiazepines, corticosteroids, levodopa, phenothiazines, and steroids.47 It should be noted, however, that depression may be an appropriate response to transient life-stress situations.

-Anxiety is the distressing experience of dread and foreboding; an unpleasant emotional experience characterized by nervousness, uneasiness, and fear.33 Anxiety may be related to medical illnesses, psychiatric illness, or psychological illness.
-Dietary causes of anxiety include caffeine and monosodium glutamate (Chinese-restaurant syndrome.33 Symptoms of anxiety may be caused by antipsychotic drugs, anticholinergic agents, digitalis, amphetamines, cocaine; as well as withdrawal of alcohol or sedative-hypnotics.33
+Anxiety is the distressing experience of dread and foreboding; an unpleasant emotional experience characterized by nervousness, uneasiness, and fear.48 Anxiety may be related to medical illnesses, psychiatric illness, or psychological illness.
+Symptoms of anxiety may be caused by antipsychotic drugs, anticholinergic agents, digitalis, amphetamines, caffeine, cocaine; as well as withdrawal of alcohol or sedative-hypnotics.48